mollyfish/W1-A1-Molly-Initial-Fork/readme.md

 Remember, as in the real world, this project will endure and the code will need to be supported.
 Possibly not by you, so be sure to leave good code that others can follow and update.

+ADDING THIS TO TEST FORKING CAPABILITY - ignore!